Sunday April 5, 2020

 Expert Classes : Will go right at onto Rat Snake Trail and ride around to the gravel road that comes out on Volcano Road near the park maintenance building and proceed around by the torpedo, past the 2nd water stop, and onto what we refer to as the Indian trails, - Tecumseh, Medicine Man and Tomahawk Trails.

 Riders will follow Tecumseh Trail till it comes back out on Lake Trail where they will ride to the yellow gate and turn hard right just before the yellow gate and go across the wooden bridge and follow Lake Trail toward the dam to the first entrance to Medicine Man Trail.
 Take Medicine Man Trail to right up a long climb and follow it all the way around.
 At the intersection with Tomahawk Trail, riders will go right off Medicine Man (nearly straight through) and into a tight downhill right switchback and onto Tomahawk.
 Rider will then take a right onto Warrior Ridge, which will end back on Tomahawk, where a right turn is required.
 Riders will follow Lake Trail to a point where Lake Trail goes left and 4 Corners Trail goes straight.
 Rider will continue towards 4 corners.
 Once riders arrive at 4 corners, turn left on Tait Trail and then turn left on Pro Log Trail which will merge back to Lake trail.
 Follow the blacktop road back to the parking lot where you will stay to the right, go to the right of the Cabin (Museum) across a bridge, then another and on to the finish.
-Total approx. 22 miles.
+Total approx. 22 miles and 2700 Feet elevation gain.